ericwq/examples/tty/server.md

   - After `network.recv()`, the remote state is saved in `received_states`,
   - and the opposite direction `ack_num` is saved.
   - If remote state number is not equal to `last_remote_num`, [forward input to terminal](#how-to-forward-input-to-terminal).
-- Upon pty master input is ready to read, process it with
+- Upon pty master input is ready to read, process it with TODO

 #### How to forward input to terminal